Las Vegas Clark County Urban League Community Action Agency programs.

 Uninsured residents in Nevada can get advice and referrals from the Health Care Coalition.
 The agency, working with the state, provides those from the community without health insurance the resources for their medical bills and health care needs.

 Child Care subsidies are offered.
 The Urban League's tires to provide affordable, high quality, accessible, reliable, caring, and stimulating child and day care for the children of Southern Nevada and Las Vegas.
+This is part of free federal government voucher service.
+The goal is to help job seekers, single moms or dads, and other in the Las Vegas area pay for child care.

 The program provides working parents or those in job training with financial assistance and grants to those who struggle with paying the high cost of child care.
 Staff will also partner with parents to make the choices that will lead to self-sufficiency.
 The program offered through the state of Nevada Division of Welfare and Supportive Services, or DWSS, and it will connect families and parents to a variety of quality yet affordable child care programs and providers.